laravel/chisel/README.md

     );
 ```

-Although the questions are defined in the `chisel.php` file, an external process such as an Artisan command is responsible for rendering them and passing the answers to Chisel's `run()` method.
+Although the questions are defined in the `chisel.php` file, an external process such as an Artisan command is responsible for rendering them and passing the answers to Chisel's `chisel()` method.
 An example Artisan command using [Laravel Prompts](https://laravel.com/docs/prompts) might look like this:

 ```php
 use Illuminate\Console\Command;